-The country has entered an unpredictable new phase in the decades-long, elusive effort to achieve peace and stability.
+Afghanistan is now in a new phase of its decades-long, elusive effort to achieve peace and stability.
 The Taliban’s takeover ended the war associated with their insurgency, but the country’s underlying drivers of conflict remain unresolved.
-The Taliban’s nascent government has marginalized ethnic and political groups outside of its own core membership, excluded women from politics and increasingly from the public sphere, alienated the country’s largest foreign donors, committed war atrocities and continues to harbor international terrorist groups.
-Violent resistance has percolated across the country, with ousted former military leaders, ethnic militia commanders and extremist groups like the local branch of the Islamic State all keen to contest the Taliban’s authority.
+The Taliban’s nascent government has marginalized ethnic and political groups outside of its own core membership, excluded women from politics and the public sphere, alienated the country’s largest foreign donors, committed war atrocities, and continues to harbor international terrorist groups.
+Violent resistance has percolated across the country, with ousted former military leaders, ethnic militia commanders, and extremist groups like the local branch of the Islamic State all keen to contest the Taliban’s authority.

-Supporting an inclusive and sustainable peace in Afghanistan therefore remains a key priority of the USIP Afghanistan program.
-Our goal is to encourage efforts to help Afghans establish inclusive political structures that bring an end to over four decades of violent conflict, protect human rights and improve access to basic services.
+Supporting sustainable peace in Afghanistan remains a key priority of the USIP Afghanistan program.
+Our goal is to encourage efforts to help Afghans establish representative political structures that bring an end to over four decades of violent conflict; protect human rights; and improve access to basic services.
 Achieving a stable peace also has clear national security benefits for the United States.
 Greater stability leads to fewer safe havens that terrorists can use to plan and organize attacks.

 - Governance and Politics